 These, however, were destined never to be flown by the RAF, being used as instructional

-fix being a variable incidence tailplane which did indeed seem to cure the problem.
+fix being a variable incidence tailplane which went some way towards curing the problem.

 The F.4, which had first flown in May 1953, soon made its name by breaking the world absolute speed record over Libya on 26th September 1953 with Mike Lithgow at the controls - 735 miles per hour, beating Neville Duke's record of 727 mph set using a Hunter F.3 three weeks earlier.
 The record only lasted a matter of days, though, before the American's Douglas Skyray pushed it up to over 753 miles per hour.

 56 squadron received their first Swift F.1s on the 13th of February 1954, though the aircraft had numerous restrictions placed upon them with regards to gun firing, top speed and service ceiling.
 In spite of this, the Swift still holds the honour of being the first British built swept-wing jet fighter into RAF service.
 Numerous accidents resulted in the grounding of all Swifts in late August, and 56 Squadron 'ground itself to a halt'.
 The Central Fighter Establishment said that it was unlikely that the Swift would ever be a suitable fighter.
 When F.2s replaced the F.1s a few days later (30th August), the restrictions were relaxed, but two aircraft were then lost in pitch-up accidents and the Swift fleet was once again grounded.
 By March of 1955 the RAF had had quite enough of the Swift and the order was given to withdraw them from service.
 The major problem was the type was completely incapable of combat at altitudes beyond 40,000 ft - it had neither the manouevrability, endurance or reliability required.